Fleckism/SecurityPlus/SecurityPlus/5A  Cryptographic Ciphers.md

 ### Block Ciphers

-In a block cipher, the plaintext is divided into equal-size blocks (usually 128-bit).
+In a [[block cipher]], the plaintext is divided into equal-size blocks (usually 128-bit).
 If there is not enough data in the plaintext, it is padded to the correct size using some string defined in the algorithm.
 For example, a 1200-bit plaintext would be padded with an extra 80 bits to fit into 10 x 128-bit blocks.
 Each block is then subjected to complex transposition and substitution operations, based on the value of the key used.

 The Advanced Encryption Standard ([[AES]]) is the default symmetric encryption cipher for most products.
 Basic AES has a key size of 128 bits, but the most widely used variant is AES256, with a 256-bit key.